-Dr. Renee Brady joined the lab in 2017 after her graduate studies in applied mathematics at North Carolina State University.
-She is working on prostate cancer trial design, patient reported outcomes, and tumor-immune ecosystem dynamics.
+Dr. Thomas Dombrowski joined the lab in 2022 after his graduate studies in applied mathematics at the University of North Carolina at Chapel Hill.
+He is working on mathematical and computational modeling of the tumor-immune ecosystem and response to radiation therapy.

 Tom joined the lab in October 2015 as D.Phil. candidate in the Oxford Doctoral Training Centre (DTC), specifically the Systems Approaches to Biomedical Science - IDC.
 He is jointly supervised by me and Helen Byrne (Oxford, UK).
 Tom is working on mathematical models of radiation therapy and the proliferation saturation index, PSI.

 Enakshi joined the lab as a student intern in January 2016.
 She is an international student in USF's Engineering department, and is working on different mathematical models of tumor growth and radiation response.
 Her work also has an experimental component joint with Dr. Robert Gatenby's group.

 Nuverah joined the lab in 2019 as a summer intern.
 She has a degree in Mathematics and is currently training to become a medical doctor.
 She was working on a novel mathematical model to simulate radiotherapy responses in head and neck cancer.

 Ty joined the lab in 2020 as an intern.
 He is currently pursuing his degree in mathematics at Dartmouth College and is preparing himself for his PhD studies.
 He is working on analyzing clinical data to predict radiotherapy responses.

 Thomas is a summer intern from USF working on patient-specific treatment response prediction models in prostate cancer.

 Keeana is a summer intern from UCF working on optimal treatment protocols for high-grade recurrent glioma patient.

 Ambika is a HIP IMO student working on simulating radiation therapy in cervical cancer patients.